-2.1.5 Options specific to MIPS targets
+2.1.6 Options specific to MIPS targets

-The following options are supported to control microMIPS instruction generation when linking for MIPS targets.
+The following options are supported to control microMIPS instruction generation and branch relocation checks for ISA mode transitions when linking for MIPS targets.

-'''

 --insn32

-'''

 --no-insn32

 These options control the choice of microMIPS instructions used in code generated by the linker, such as that in the PLT or lazy binding stubs, or in relaxation.
 If '--insn32' is used, then the linker only uses 32-bit instruction encodings.
 By default or if '--no-insn32' is used, all instruction encodings are used, including 16-bit ones where possible.